jareddantis/gwa-calc/README.md

 ## Contributing

-The calculator is automatically built with [Travis](https://travis-ci.com) to make updating and testing easier.
+The calculator is automatically built and deployed with Netlify to make updating and testing easier.

 If you have a suggestion for the calculator, you can either